aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 - for every [input Terminal Data](./structures.md#terminal-data) in the [input Structured Data](#structured-data) (aside from the header and footer), a Terminal Data MUST exist with the same [canonical path](#TODO-truss) in the output Structured Data.
+  Put plainly, the output Structured Data does not drop any Terminal Data during decryption, other than the header or footer.
   Each of these Terminal Data in the output Structured Data MUST:
   - if the [Crypto Schema](#crypto-schema) indicates a [Crypto Action](./structures.md#crypto-action)
     of [SIGN_ONLY](./structures.md#signonly) or [IGNORE](./structures.md#ignore) for this Terminal Data,